2018–19 FC Basel season: Domestic Cup

 Basel's clear aim for the cup this season was to win the title.
 The first round was played on the week-end 29, 30 June and 1 July.
 Basel played their first-round game on Friday 29 June away from home against lower classed FC Montlingen.
 In the first round Basel beat Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich 3–1.
 All these games were played away from home.
 The final was held on the 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
 Basel's aim for this competition was therefore fulfilled.

 Champions League

-Basel entered into the this season's Champions League in the qualifying phase and play-offs (League Path).
+Basel entered into this season's Champions League in the qualifying phase and play-offs (League Path).
 The draw for the second qualifying round was held on 19 June 2018 (after the completion of the first qualifying round draw).
 The first legs will be played on 24 and 25 July, and the second legs will be played on 31 July and 1 August 2018.
 Basel were matched against the greek team PAOK.